 Humidity at night: 100%, fog

 Food: Insects only, No vegetables, No fruits

-Lights: UVB source (inside), Daylight source (Window or LED inside or outside), Heat source (outside)
+Lights: UVB source (inside or outside), Daylight source (Window or LED) (inside or outside), Heat source (outside)

 Hydration: Fogger at night, Hand misting morning and evening

 Ventilation: Full mesh, Small fans when using a hybrid cage and/or air is stagnant

 Interior: Live plants (no fake), natural branches (no fake vines, no ropes, no bleached wood), no substrate

 UVB light source: T5 HO 12 hours a day, 5-12% according to cage height